giltrapo/RepData_PeerAssessment1/PA1_template.md

 Let's make a plot of the average number of steps taken on each 5 minutes interval, to see the daily activity pattern.

-First, we make a data frame with the data that we will plot.
+First, we create a data frame with the data to be plotted.

 ```r